What route did you take into teaching?

 I’m delighted that we are going to meet up again in a few weeks’ time and talk further.
 I’m looking forward to sharing best practice with James about our work and experiences, and seeing what his reactions are to our Lessonvu 360-degree classroom capture system and the Align Methodology that complements it, to help teachers to review and reflect on their lessons.

-In a future post (already available here), I’ll report on my further conversation with James and his thoughts on the possibilities that our technology could offer.
+In the second post (available here), I’ll report on my further conversation with James and his thoughts on the possibilities that our technology could offer.